shrividya-subramaniam/Functions-Tools-and-Agents-with-LangChain-Coursera-Project/README.md

 # Functions,Tools and Agents with LangChain Project (Coursera/DeepLearning.AI)

-This project explores the new advancements like ChatGPT’s function-calling capability and demonstrates how to build a conversational agent using a new syntax called LangChain Expression Language (LCEL) for tasks such as tagging, extraction, tool selection, and routing.
+This project explores the ChatGPT’s function-calling capability and demonstrates how to build a conversational agent using a new syntax called LangChain Expression Language (LCEL) for tasks such as tagging, extraction, tool selection, and routing.

 Key topics covered include:
 - Generating structured output, including function calls, using LLMs